 May 30, 1854 – The Kansas-Nebraska Act was passed and signed by President Franklin Pierce, and Kansas Territory was organized and opened up for settlement.
 Its boundary included eastern Colorado, west to the Continental Divide.
 The purpose of the Kansas-Nebraska Act was to open the country to transcontinental railways.
 The Act was responsible for causing the label “Bleeding Kansas.”
 The incorporation of popular sovereignty made the territory’s residents responsible for the question of slavery in their own backyard.
 The proximity of Kansas to slave-owning Missouri and the lack of any natural border between the two regions prompted an influx of pro-slavery individuals into the new territory when it opened up for settlement.

-Summer 1854 – Eli Thayer of Worcester, Massachusetts, founds the Massachusetts Emigrant Aid Society to promote the settlement of anti-slavery groups in Kansas with the ultimate objective of making it a Free-State.
-This company helped to found Lawrence, Kansas which was named for Amos A. Lawrence, a promoter of the Emigrant Aid Society.
+Summer 1854 – Eli Thayer of Worcester, Massachusetts, founded the Massachusetts Emigrant Aid Society to promote the settlement of anti-slavery groups in Kansas with the ultimate objective of making it a Free-State.
+This company helped to found Lawrence, Kansas, which was named for Amos A. Lawrence, a promoter of the Emigrant Aid Society.

-August 1, 1854 – Twenty-nine northern emigrants mostly from Massachusetts and Vermont are the first to arrive in Lawrence, Kansas.
-A second party of 200 men, women and children arrive in September.
+August 1, 1854 – Twenty-nine northern emigrants, mostly from Massachusetts and Vermont, arrive in Lawrence, Kansas.
+In September, a second party of 200 men, women, and children arrived.

 November 29, 1854 – First election held in Kansas.
 Pro-slavery Missourians flooded the state to vote, where armed pro-slavery advocates intimidated voters and stuffed ballot boxes.
 Andrew H. Reeder was elected as the first territorial governor of Kansas.

-March 1855 – Territorial Legislature election held where again pro-slavery Missourians flooded the state.
-After winning the territorial legislature, the proslavery officials ousted all Free-State members, secured the removal of Governor Andrew Reeder, adopted pro-slavery statutes. and began to hold their sessions in Lecompton, Kansas about 12 miles from Lawrence.
+March 1855 – Territorial Legislature election held where pro-slavery Missourians flooded the state again.
+After winning the territorial legislature, the pro-slavery officials ousted all Free-State members, secured the removal of Governor Andrew Reeder, adopted pro-slavery statutes, and began to hold their sessions in Lecompton, Kansas, about 12 miles from Lawrence.

 July 1855 – The first territorial Capitol of Kansas was completed of native stone at Pawnee on the Fort Riley reservation.
-However, it was only used for four days, before the Missourians in control voted to move the capitol to a site closer to the Missouri border.
+However, it was only used for four days before the Missourians in control voted to move the capital to a site closer to the Missouri border.

-July 16, 1855 – The pro-slavery capital was moved to the Shawnee Methodist Mission in what is now Fairway, Kansas.
+July 16, 1855 – The pro-slavery capital was moved to the Shawnee Methodist Mission in Fairway, Kansas.

-1856 – The proslavery territorial capitol was “officially” moved to Lecompton, a town only 12 miles from Lawrence.
+1856 – The pro-slavery territorial capitol was “officially” moved to Lecompton, only 12 miles from Lawrence.

 April 1856 – A three-man federal congressional investigating committee arrived in Lecompton to look into the Kansas troubles.
-The majority report of the committee found the elections to be fraudulent, stating that the Free-State government represented the will of the majority.
-However, the federal government refused to follow its recommendations and continued to recognize the proslavery legislature as the legitimate government of Kansas.
+The majority committee report found the elections to be fraudulent, stating that the Free-State government represented the will of the majority.
+However, the federal government refused to follow its recommendations and continued to recognize the pro-slavery legislature as the legitimate government of Kansas.